 6. Make time for each child

 Although it’s increasingly difficult to find enough quality time in today’s world, especially for a working parent, it is necessary that you make time to play with each child as much as possible.
 Children learn through these one-on-one interactions more than in any other way.
 This is where language skills form and working memory builds executive functions — executive functions are the mental processes that enable us to plan, focus, and juggle multiple tasks successfully.
 But even more importantly, you help Your Child develop a positive self-image and trust.
-And, if children have trust in their parents and themselves when they are young, they are able to develop trust in the world, others, and their own abilities later in life.
+And, if children trust their parents and themselves when they are young, they can develop trust in the world, others, and their own abilities later in life.

 7. Take time for yourself